Dear members and guests,

 Eventually saunas regained their popularity in Germany after World War II and are now a highly popular means of relaxation and rest for the body.

-On the first Thursday each month from 5 pm – 10 pm we will pamper you with refreshing drinks and little delicacies after each sauna sitting.
+On the first Thursday every month from 05:00 pm until 10:00 pm we open the blockhouse rooftop sauna only for women.
+We will spoil you with refreshing drinks and small delicacies.
 Let yourself be surprised.

-On the first Friday each month from 5 pm – 10 pm we will pamper you with refreshing drinks and little delicacies after each sauna sitting.
+On the first Friday every month from 05:00 pm until 10:00 pm we open the blockhouse rooftop sauna only for men.
+We will spoil you with refreshing drinks and small delicacies.
 Let yourself be surprised.